tas33n/CHIKA-DONATION-PORTAL/README.md

   <img src="./assets/previews/preview-3.png" alt="CHIKA DONATION PORTAL Preview" width="200"/>
 </p>

-CHIKA DONATION PORTAL is a single-page web application designed to facilitate donations for the CHIKA Discord bot project.
+CHIKA DONATION PORTAL is a single-page web application designed to facilitate donations for the CHIKA messenger bot project.
 This portal provides an easy-to-use interface for supporters to contribute to the bot's development and maintenance.

 ## Features